UW-APL-EIS/vernamfs/README.md

 remote$ vernamfs rls OTP | xxd
 ```

-The rls result is actually saved to a file and then shipped back to
+The rls result would then be saved to a file and shipped back to the
-the vault location:
+vault location:

 ```
 # The temp file name used is arbitrary